counselling-dublin-psychotherapy-dublin-city-the-other-clinic

 You don’t need a referral or diagnosis to begin working with us.

 Whether this has been a quiet discomfort or a crisis point, therapy offers a space to work through it.
-A space where your experience is not judged, distracted from, or explained away — but heard.
-Change begins not just by forcing the difficulty to disappear, but by listening to what it might be saying.
+A space where your experience is not judged, distracted from, or explained away.

 Get Started